 Neil March has enjoyed strong radio support for his music.
-He has been a regular on Late Junction (BBC Radio 3) especially with Max Reinhardt, Fiona Talkington, Nick Luscombeand Anne Hilde Nesut and his works have featured on Freak Zone (BBC 6 Music) with Stuart Maconie; on Flomotion (Nick Luscombe), Hello Goodbye Show and The Clear Spot (Dan Ross)on Resonance FM and on Get Fresh for the Weekend (Marc Ainscough) on Radio Dacorum as well as numerous non-UK stations.
+He has been a regular on Late Junction (BBC Radio 3) especially with Max Reinhardt, Fiona Talkington, Nick Luscombeand Anne Hilde Nesut and his works have featured on Freak Zone (BBC 6 Music) with Stuart Maconie, Tom Robinson Saturday evening show and his BBC Introducing Mixtape show on BBC 6 Music; on Flomotion (Nick Luscombe), Hello Goodbye Show and The Clear Spot (Dan Ross)on Resonance FM and on Get Fresh for the Weekend (Marc Ainscough) on Radio Dacorum as well as numerous non-UK stations and internet radio channels.

 Neil March was born in Hemel Hempstead of Welsh and English parentage.
 He had been due to study for a degree in music composition at Dartington College of Music & Drama at age 18 but a series of events saw him turn his back on the classical world; instead throwing himself into popular music genres.
 His pop music career included recording deals with Unicorn Records, Bluebeat Records (then owned by Bad Manners vocalist Buster Bloodvessel) and others before setting up his own label Ravensbourne Records in 2002, launching the career of Kevin East and releasing a number of singles and albums over a five year period.
 Among his collaborators were musicians who went on to achieve commercial success with bands like Sleeper, The House of Love and Julian Cope.
 He also recorded a number of tracks with Alex Smith of Moving Pictures who had a number one single in Australia and appeared on the original Footloose soundtrack.